planetlabs/planet-client-python/design-docs/CLI-Orders.md

 Usage: planet orders request-update [OPTIONS] REQUEST

 REQUEST: order request to be updated.
-JSON can be str, filename, or stdin.
+Can be string, filename, or '-' for stdin.
-Defaults to reading from stdin.

 Update an order request.